SwathyKrishna02/Internships-Projects/README.md

 # 📁 Internship Projects Portfolio

 Welcome to my **Internship Projects** folder!
-This repository showcases a curated collection of projects I completed during multiple hands-on data science and Python programming internships from **December 2023 to May 2024**.
+This repository showcases a curated collection of projects I completed during multiple hands-on data science and Python programming internships from **December 2023 to December 2024**.

 Each project reflects my learning journey, practical experience, and growth in the field of **Data Analysis, Machine Learning, Data Visualization, Web Scraping, and Python Development**.